aisingapore/TagUI/README.md

 email|user-email-textbox
 create account|btn btn--green btn-xl signup-btn
 type email|type \`email\` as user@gmail.com

 ### DATATABLES
 - Datatables extend the power of repositories to allow batch automation
-- You can define datatables to store different datasets for batch automation
 - Save datatable file with same name as your flow filename and with .csv behind
 - Datatable has 2 or more columns, for example below (headers up to you to name)
 - Data-centric approach with rows representing data fields (usually row = test case)